rehierl/abstract-properties/02-basic-maths/3-3-pre-sub-sequent.md

-Since the elements within a sequence are treated as abstract values, the **less-than operator (<)** and the **greater-than operator (>)** have no real semantical meaning since "less than" and "greater than" is in general only understood in the context of values that can be understood to have some numeric "weight".
-However, in the context of "unknown" abstract values both operators can be understood to be redefined as follows:
+Since the elements within a sequence are treated as abstract values, the **less-than operator (<)** and the **greater-than operator (>)** have no real semantical meaning since "less than" and "greater than" is in general only understood in the context of values that can be said to have some numeric "weight".
+However, in the context of "unknown" abstract values both operators can be understood to be defined as follows:

 * `(a < b) := (a presequent-to b)`
 * `(a > b) := (a subsequent-to b)`